 An asset-based carrier has its own equipment, trucks, and other tools.
 Many shippers in this category may also refer to themselves as owner-operators.
 They do not need to rent equipment or vehicles to ship or store products that will be transported along the supply chain.

 An asset-based carrier may provide a range of transportation and warehouse services to customers based on the size and scope of their operations.
 It may also offer warehousing and distribution services.
+Learn more about our Dallas Warehouse services here.

 A primary advantage to an asset-based carrier is that customers only work with one specific company for the entire logistical process.
 They understand that their shipment will not be given to any other carriers that may mishandle it.
 Also, since they own all their equipment, the carriers may help lower overhead costs because they won’t have to rent equipment from other companies.